rubanaaz/student-rubanaaz-100daycoding/README.md

 📌 Day 3: 2D Arrays-DS

 Problem Statement: Calculate the hourglass sum for every hourglass in arr, then print the hourglass sum.

+📌 Day 4: Dynamic arrays

+Problem Statement:Declare a 2-dimensional array, arr, with n empty arrays, all zero-indexed.
+Declare an integer,last Answer, and initialize it to 0.